aamend/ml-registry/README.md

 val model: PipelineModel = MLRegistry.resolve("com.aamend.spark:hello-world")
 ```

+Note that you do not need to add this specific project `com.aamend.spark:ml-registry` at runtime since it has been added to your model `pom.xml` specs, hence will be resolved as a transitive dependency - magic!

 ### Versioned Pipeline

 In order to guarantee model reproducibility, we have introduced `VersionedPipeline`, a new type of pipeline object